varrockbank/yew/README.md

 This project-oriented paradigm is exceedingly powerful.

+After all, knowledge management is about compartmentalization of complexity.
-A natural boundary induces compartmentalization of projects.
+A natural boundary arises between projects.
 Why would you want to hyperlink between your vacation planning and a college course anyway?
 A unified monolithic knowledge graph punishes heterogeny while federation promote internal consistency in individual project.
 Yew is minimally prescriptive leaving more discretion to individual projects.
 After all,